dreamerslab/jquery.atteeeeention/README.md

 A 'Google Image Search style' image alignment jQuery plugin.

 ## Description
 If you have a image gallery with different width and height for each image, your page may look messy.
 Use this plugin to align your gallery with a 'Google Image Search' style result.

+## Demo
+ - Please see demo.html
+ - Live demo please take a look at [this](http://dreamerslab.com/demos/google-image-search-style-image-alignment-with-jquery-atteeeeention-plugin)

+## Documentation
+  - There is a syntax highlight version, please see [this post](http://dreamerslab.com/blog/en/google-image-search-style-image-alignment-with-jquery-atteeeeention-plugin/)
+  - For chinese version please go [here](http://dreamerslab.com/blog/tw/google-image-search-style-image-alignment-with-jquery-atteeeeention-plugin/)

 ## Requires
   - jQuery 1.2.6+

 ## Browser Compatibility
   - [Firefox](http://mzl.la/RNaI) 2.0+